itswisdomagain/btcwallet/mixing.md

 ### Next steps

-- Skip mixing if using the recommended fee rate will result in a large portion of a participant's inputs being used as fees.
 - Remove default btcd rpc connection parameters from codebase.
 - Reset minimum number of required mix participants to 4.
 - Permit mixing in mainnet network.